philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Reaching definitions analysis seems useful in that if a definition in the code we're overwriting reaches the exit points of our patch, we need to replace it's value.
 If we aren't overwriting a reaching definition, we need to instead _preserve_ values that occur in both available at the beginning of the patch and live at the end of the patch, possibly by spilling.

+Basically, we could probably use any analysis you can hand us profitably.

 # Extensions to DWARF

 ## Program Analyses
-"The" relationship between high variables and low variables is multivalued, partial, and address dependent.
-I suspect that even the very language I am using here leads to false thinking.
-I don't even think there _is_ a single "correspondence" relationship between high and low variables but instead many.

-What about "the" relationship addresses and high level program points?
-This is also very scattered by the rearrangement of statements of the high level code.
-This relationship is also partial, multivalued, and does not transfer nicely along the control flow of either.

-In fact I think this is the wrong way to talk about the problem.

 How could program anlysis like the above be encoded into DWARF?
 I would claim it's actually pretty close.
 Currently DWARF is capable of expressing some kind of location aware relationship between variables in high an low level code.
-An extra DWARF flag attribute `DW_attr_live` and `DW_attr_available` in the `DW_TAG_variable` DIE may be sufficient to extend DWARF expressivity to these more precise notions.
+An extra DWARF flag attribute `DW_AT_live` and `DW_AT_available` in the `DW_TAG_variable` DIE may be sufficient to extend DWARF expressivity to these more precise notions.

-It would also be helpful to have flags `DW_attr_precise` to know what information is absolutely trusted and what may be somewhat approximate.
+It would also be helpful to have flags `DW_AT_precise` to know what information is absolutely trusted and what may be somewhat approximate.

 ## Verification conditions

-DWARF expressions are shockingly expressive.
+DWARF expressions are [shockingly expressive](https://www.youtube.com/watch?v=nLH7ytOTYto).
 They are described via Turing complete stack machine programs.
 So this is already a good base to work from.

 It is completely possible to interpret common simple DWARF expressions into SMTLIB.
 This means that it is possible to describe verification asserts and assumes in DWARF.
 I would suggest two new DIEs `DW_TAG_assert` and `DW_TAG_assume`.
 I think this is generally pretty interesting.